elmahio/documentation/docs/configure-elmah-io-from-code.md

 Let's look at the code.
 Our class `ElmahConfig` is configured as a `PreApplicationStartMethod` which means, that ASP.NET (MVC) will execute the Start method when the web application starts up.
 Inside this method, we set the `ServiceCenter.Current` property to the return type of the `CreateServiceProviderQueryHandler` method.
 This method is where the magic happens.
 Besides creating the new `ServiceContainer`, we created the `Elmah.Io.ErrorLog` class normally configured through XML.
 The Dictionary should contain the API key and log ID as explained earlier.

-In the second line of the `Start`-method, we call the `RegisterModule`-method with `ErrorLogModule` as parameter.
+In the second line of the `Start`-method, we call the `RegisterModule`-method with `ErrorLogModule` as a parameter.
 This replaces the need for registering the module in `web.config` as part of the `system.webServer` element.

 That's it!
 You no longer need the `<elmah>` element, config sections, or anything else related to ELMAH and elmah.io in your `web.config` file.